Skip to main content

 Haupert Union Building Expansion

-Work is underway to transform our beloved Haupert Union Building student center into a three-story, state-of-the-art facility that will celebrate the entire Moravian community.
+Work is underway to transform our beloved Haupert Union Building student center into a state-of-the-art facility that will celebrate the entire Moravian community.

 Project Updates